Welcome to Oxnard College!

-Admission to Oxnard College is open to high school graduates, those possessing a high school proficiency certificate, GED, or any adult 18 years of age or older and capable of profiting from instruction.
+Admission to Oxnard College is open to high school graduates, those possessing a high school proficiency certificate, GED, or any adult 18 years of age or older who may benefit from instruction offered.
 Students entering any of the public community colleges of California are subject to the residency requirements by the State of California.
-You may also be eligible to attend as a Special Admission student if you are still enrolled in high school.
+You may also be eligible to attend as a Dual Enrollment student while attending K - 12th grade.

 AB540 - Students without lawful immigration status and U.S. citizens who are not residents of California may be entitled to exemption from nonresident tuition if they meet all of the following criteria:

 - Attended a combination of California high school, adult school, and California Community College for the equivalent of three years or more or attained credits earned in California from a California high school equivalent to three or more years of full-time high school course work and attended a combination of elementary, middle and/or high schools in California for a total of three or more years, and